f4r4z/PitchFork/README.md

 For when you get hungry and want to find the most lit place

 Pitch Fork is a location based restaurant finder.
 Pitch Fork is compatible with Amazon's Alexa.
-Pitch FOrk finds the best restaurant according to popularity at the time.
+Pitch Fork finds the best restaurant according to popularity at the time.